vega/altair/doc/user_guide/marks/geoshape.rst

 There is another popular method that aid in determining class breaks.
 This method will maximize the similarity of values in a class while maximizing the distance between the classes (natural breaks).
-The method is also known by as the Fisher-Jenks algorithm and is similar to k-Means in 1D:
+The method is also known as the Fisher-Jenks algorithm and is similar to k-Means in 1D:

 -  By using the external Python package ``jenskpy`` we can derive these `optimum` breaks